Welcome back to Leader Talk! In episode 9, we chatted with the remarkable John Arneil, General Manager ANZ at James Hardie.

 John is an expert on all things leadership, business, and sales.
 He specialises in business development management, sales and marketing management, and country management.

 One thing that stands out to John about the sales world is the myths and stereotypes associated with the profession.
-If you’ve ever wondered how much truth is behind salespeople stereotypes, you’ve come to the right place.
 In this article, John explains how sales myths can have harmful repercussions on business and leadership performance.
 More importantly, he shares tips on how to avoid sales myths getting in the way of a successful business.